browserengineering/book/book/scheduling-and-threading.md

 The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main thread.
-Let's add a new `MainThreadRunner` class that will encapsulate the main thread and its event loop.
-The two threads will communicate by reading and writing shared data structures, and use `threading.Lock` objects to prevent race conditions. `MainThreadRunner` will be the only class allowed to call methods on `Tab` or `JSContext`.
+Let's add a new `MainThreadEventLoop` class that will encapsulate the main thread and its event loop.
+The two threads will communicate by reading and writing shared data structures, and use `threading.Lock` objects to prevent race conditions. `MainThreadEventLoop` will be the only class allowed to call methods on `Tab` or `JSContext`.

-`MainThreadRunner` will have a lock and a thread object.
+`MainThreadEventLoop` will have a lock and a thread object.
 Calling `start` will begin the thread.
 This will excute the `run` method on that thread; `run` will execute forever (or until the program quits, which is indicated by the `needs_quit` dirty bit) and is where we'll put the main thread event loop.